-All students will be provided an opportunity to be able to identify and analyze various issues present in http://apcentral.collegeboard.com/apc/public/courses/descriptions/index.html our environment--both natural and non-natural.
+All students will be provided an opportunity to be able to identify and analyze various issues present in our environment--both natural and non-natural.
 This course will examine the impact of various human cultures on the natural world through discussion, case studies, experimentation/models, evaluation and reflection.
-Students will make meaningful connection between ecological principles and aspects of human civilization such as economics, resources, poverty, population and sustainability.
-THIS DESCRIPTION IS TAKEN FROM THE COLLEGE BOARD COURSE DECRIPTION FOR AP ENVIRONMENTAL SCIENCE.15
+Students will make meaningful connections between ecological principles and aspects of human civilization such as economics, resources, poverty, population and sustainability.
+THIS DESCRIPTION IS TAKEN FROM THE COLLEGE BOARD COURSE DESCRIPTION FOR AP ENVIRONMENTAL SCIENCE.